-Interestingly enough, the flying craft in both of the movies were designed by the same man, Al Nozaki (1912 – 2003), an Oscar nominated art director.
-For some reason his designs were completely different from typical science fiction movie fare of the day --- which were invariably modifications of Flash Gordon or V-2 rockets or flying saucer disc-like contraptions.
+Interestingly enough, the flying craft in both of the movies, the Martian war machine at the top the page and the alien mining craft immediately above, were designed by the same man, Al Nozaki (1912-2003), an Oscar nominated art director.
+For some reason his designs were completely different from typical science fiction movie fare of the day --- which were invariably modifications of V-2 rockets, something out of Buck Rogers, or flying saucer disc-like contraptions.
 Because of that difference and continuingly being haunted by the similarity between what I saw over my house and what he had designed I decided to seek Nozaki out to see if I could learn the source of his inspiration.

 TYPICAL ROCKET OR DISC-LIKE OBJECTS